scalar/scalar/packages/nextjs-api-reference/README.md

 export default Page
 ```

-Or, if you just have a static OpenAPI spec, you can directly pass it, too:
+Or, if you just have a static OpenAPI spec, you can directly pass it as well:

 ```ts
 const config = {